Theras-Labs/starex-wormhole/README.md

 These integrations will automate our cross on-chain gameplay and provide direct rewards during gameplay.
 ![Cross Crafting](img/aa.png)

+### Cross Staking Reward

+TBC - (deadline 1st November 2024)

+### Increasing our traction

+We are trying to increase our traction again but not from development, instead from our franchise marketing strategy first which heavily involved with our lore story artwork about dimension explorer (that's why game is also dimension explorer but as cross-chain), then proceed to open seed round! (previously done with NFT collab with many projects)

+The reason we do it on community level first with artwork+ai because progress of artwork and marketing can be done quicker than the progress from our current designer + ui-animator DUE to our limited budget, the team need to work for other project too.
+So this issue makes our ready UIUX slowly getting into production, although we have mainnet website https://starex.app but it's not fully ready yet to begin the MINTING WARS.

+(This will be slow be on december due to our budget, development and other designer take their time with other project too)

 **STAR-EX** is a rich world-building game that fully utilizes the Wormhole protocol to enable multi-dimension (multi-network) exploration, creating the most interesting gameplay interactions.